Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Katherine Del Rosario almost 4 years ago
+Katherine Del Rosario over 4 years ago

 The money does not need to go to Police to criminalize more people in Arizona.
 This is a misuse of funds when this money can be allocated to increase to mental health and youth programs and also back into education.
 Arizona is 49 in education and this money can enrich our people and communities.
 The Phoenix Police department was one of the most deadly police in 2018.
 The police does not need this money to fuel more terror and harm to our communities.
 We want justice for Black Lives